-Coralberry is a low-growing shrub that produces purplish red fruit that are a food source for several species of bird.
+Coralberry is a low-growing, spreading shrub with arching stems that produces purplish red fruit that are a food source for several species of bird.
 This shrub is native to Eastern U.S.

 - North America

 - Full sun (6 hrs direct light daily)